MrQweep/uebungsscraper/README.md

 Don't forget to activate your VPN if you're not in the ETH network, otherwise you can't download the top secret LinAlg-Notes.

 This extension attempts to include more classes.
+It is abandoned.